rachitch11/rachitch11/README.md

 😄 My pronouns are: He/His/Him

-🔭 I’m currently working as a freelance python developer and doing gigs in  digital marketing  That means...
+🔭 I’m  a freelance python developer and doing gigs in  digital marketing  That means...

 👯 I'm always open for freelance gigs and contract based opportunitites